-Canon 5DS versus Nikon D850
+Canon 5DS vs Nikon D850

-The Canon EOS 5DS and the Nikon D850 are two professional cameras that were announced, respectively, in February 2015 and July 2017.
+The Canon EOS 5DS and the Nikon D850 are two professional cameras that were officially introduced, respectively, in February 2015 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Nikon provides 45.4 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Nikon provides 45.4 MP.